Digvijay123321/Los-Angeles-Crime-Data-Analysis-2020-to-2023/README.md

 ## Predictive Analysis

-Using the ARIMA model from `statsmodels`, we forecasted future crime rates based on historical data.
-The model was trained on crime counts per day, and a forecast was generated for the next 90 days.
+Using the ARIMA model from statsmodels, we forecast future crime rates based on historical data.
+The model is trained on crime counts per day, and a forecast is generated for the next 90 days.
 This forecasting helps in understanding potential trends and aids in proactive decision-making for law enforcement and policymakers.

 ```python
 from statsmodels.tsa.arima.model import ARIMA